 - reduces inflammation (the main cause of heart disease)

-If you have a tough time making the time to make bone broth or sourcing grass-fed bones, there are a number of pre-made options available.
+If you don't have time to make bone broth or find it difficult to source grass-fed bones, there are a number of pre-made options available.
 I recommend Kettle & Fire because they're the only product that is non-frozen and shelf stable.
 They also use grass-fed bones and organic ingredients.
-You can buy their bone broth (disclosure: affiliate link) online and get 15% off your first order with the promo code "KETODIETAPP15"
+You can buy their bone broth online (disclosure: affiliate link) and get 15% off your first order with the promo code "KETODIETAPP15"

 - (Time to prepare depends on cooking method)

 |of which Saturated||3||grams|

 |Potassium||528||mg (26% EMR)|

 Macronutrient ratio: Calories from carbs (4%), protein (20.2%), fat (75.8%).
 The RDAs and EMR for sodium, magnesium and potassium are based on the standard guidelines.
 You requirements during the first few weeks of the ketogenic diet will be even higher.
 You should eat 3,000 - 5,000 mg of additional sodium, 3,000 mg of potassium and 400 mg of magnesium.
 You can read more about electrolytes and keto-flu in my post here.

 - 3.3 lb oxtail (1.5 kg) or mixed with assorted bones (chicken feet, marrow bones, etc.)

 - 2 tbsp apple cider vinegar or fresh lemon juice